-- 43. Since the spiraling violence of July 7 and 8, 2018, Haiti has seen its economy increasingly suffocated by the phenomena of political unrest, security crises, poor trade policy, and disadvantageous agricultural policy.
-Indeed, the Haitian food basket is considerably reduced in quality and quantity.
-An average inflation rate of around 20% in 2020, worsens the economic situation of households and increases the cost of spending on food supplies. - 44.
+- 42. Since the spiraling violence of July 7 and 8, 2018, Haiti has seen its economy increasingly suffocated by the phenomena of political unrest, security crises, poor trade policy, and disadvantageous agricultural policy.
+Indeed, Haiti's food supply is considerably reduced in both quality and quantity.
+An average inflation rate of around 20% in 2020, which worsens the economic situation of households and increases the cost of spending on food supplies. - 43.
 In 2019, according to statistics from the National Coordination of Food Security (CNSA), 35% of the Haitian population was plunged into extreme poverty requiring urgent food aid.
 This bleak picture of this food crisis directly affects children in the most vulnerable social strata in urban and rural areas.
-The impact of the poor governance of national authorities joins the cases of drought noted in the northwest, various floods produced by Hurricane Matthew in 2017 ravaging the regions of Grand'Anse, Nippes, and Artibonite. - 45.
+The impact of the poor governance of national authorities joins the cases of drought noted in the northwest, various floods produced by Hurricane Matthew in 2017 ravaged the regions of Grand'Anse, Nippes, and Artibonite. - 44.
 According to Unicef, in 2021 more than 80,000 children under the age of five are at risk of dying due to malnutrition.
-An increase of 61% in severe malnutrition over the past year.
-217,000 children experience severe malnutrition in 2021 compared to 134,000 children in 2020.
-The increase in the admission rate of children suffering from acute malnutrition is about 26% in Haitian health centers. - 46.
-Despite the seriousness of the situation, the right to food is not thoroughly addressed in Haitian legislation.
-It is repeated in a vague manner in certain legal texts such as Article 22 of the Haitian Constitution of 1987.
+An increase of 61% in acute malnutrition over the past year.
+217,000 children experience acute malnutrition in 2021 compared to 134,000 children in 2020.
+The increase in the admission rate of children suffering from acute malnutrition is about 26% in Haitian health centers.

+45. Despite the seriousness of the situation, the right to food is not thoroughly addressed in Haitian law.
+It is repeated vaguely in certain legal texts such as Article 22 of the Haitian Constitution of 1987.
 Thus, the legal framework established by the State does not allow citizens to exercise this right in all its fullness.

-- Strengthen the legal framework in order to better guarantee the enjoyment of this right by Haitian citizens, particularly children. - Set up social programs that can better asset children in vulnerable situations, including school canteen and family allowance programs at the national level.
+- Strengthen the legal arsenal in order to better guarantee the enjoyment of this right by Haitian citizens, particularly children. - Set up social assistance programs that can better accompany children in vulnerable situations, including school canteen and family allowance programs at the national level.